 2. Use a Responsive Site Template

-- Resumes18+ Best HTML Resume Templates for Awesome Personal Websites (2018)Brenda Barron
+- Resumes23 Best HTML Resume Templates to Make Personal Profile CV Websites (2019)Brenda Barron

 Nowadays, many people use their smartphones as well as tablets not only to browse the Internet but to also perform work-related tasks.
 If your site doesn’t look good on smaller screens, chances are employers will move on to the next candidate.